Thinklab-SJTU/awesome-molecular-docking/README.md

 We would like to maintain a list of resources which aim to solve molecular docking and other closely related tasks.

-We will update this repository regularly. ':sunglasses:'
+We will update this repository regularly. :sunglasses:

 If you want to add related works to this repository, please feel free to contact me via yangnianzu@sjtu.edu.cn.

-Welcome to contribute to this repository! ':clap:'
+Welcome to contribute to this repository! :clap:

 <br>
 <details>